raspberrypilearning/interactive-animation/en/step_3.md

 In this project there are three **How to ...**.
 Each covers a different aspect of Scratch:

-+ Set-up: Project, backdrop and sprite
++ Set-up project, backdrop and sprite
-+ Sprite movement
++ create sprite movement
-+ Graphic effects
++ create graphic effects

 A **How to ...** looks like the below.
 Hover over the grey bar and, when it turns yellow, click the down arrow on the right-hand side to access the information in the **How to ...**.